Emma Morano: Later life and longevity

 Until 1954, Morano worked at Maioni Industry, a jute factory in her town.
 She subsequently worked in the kitchen of Collegio Santa Maria, a Marianist boarding school in Verbania, until her retirement at the age of 75.

 In December 2011, she was awarded the honour of Knight of the Order of Merit of the Italian Republic by President Giorgio Napolitano.

 In 2013, when asked about the secret of her longevity, she said that she ate three eggs a day, occasionally drank a glass of homemade grappa, and enjoyed a chocolate sometimes, but, above all, she thought positively about the future.
 She was still living alone in her home on her 115th birthday.
 In 2016, she credited her long life to her diet of raw eggs and to staying single.
 Morano commented "I eat two eggs a day, and that's it.
 And cookies.
 But I do not eat much because I have no teeth".

 Morano became the oldest living person in Italy and Europe after the death of Maria Redaelli on 2 April 2013.
 On her 114th birthday, she gave a short live TV interview to a RAI show.
 On her 116th birthday, Morano received congratulations from Pope Francis.

-She surpassed the age of Venere Pizzinato in August 2014 and Dina Manfredini (who died in the United States) in August 2015, to become the oldest Italian person ever.
+She surpassed the age of Venere Pizzinato in August 2014 and Dina Manfredini (who died in the United States) in August 2015, becoming the oldest Italian person ever.
 On 13 May 2016, (Note: Susannah Mushatt Jones died on 12 May 2016 at 8:26 pm EDT.
 However, in Italy, where Morano lived, the date was already 13 May 2016 (CEST).) upon the death of American woman Susannah Mushatt Jones, Morano became the world's oldest living person and also the last living person verified to have been born before 1900.
 On 29 July 2016, she was presented with a certificate from Guinness World Records recognising her as the oldest person alive.
 Festivities celebrating her 117th birthday on 29 November 2016 were broadcast live in Italy.